Cassava Flour Vanilla Cake (Nut Free, Paleo)

 - First, preheat oven to 350 degrees Fahrenheit.
 Generously spray a 9 by 13 inch baking pan with nonstick spray.

-- In a large mixing bowl or stand mixer, sift together cassava flour, baking soda, and sugar.
+- In a large mixing bowl or stand mixer, sift together cassava flour, baking powder, and sugar.

 - Then add butter, vanilla extract and coconut milk to bowl.
 Stir to combine.